-She was cremated on 26 Jul 1978 in Springvale Botanical Cemetery Springvale Vic.
+She was cremated on 26 Jul 1978 in Springvale Botanical Cemetery, Springvale Vic.

-Her ashes were scattered at the Springvale Cemetery.
+Her remains were scattered at the cemetery.

-John Joseph Clare (Pat) O'BRIEN, son of Edward O'BRIEN (-) and Catherine Eliza MARRIMAN (-), was born in 1902 in North Melbourne Vic.
+John Joseph Clare (Pat) O'BRIEN, son of Edward O'BRIEN and Catherine Eliza MARRIMAN, was born in 1902 in North Melbourne Vic.